Menternship/server-monolith-tutorial/README.md

 # Welcome to the server-monolith tutorial

-In this tutorial we are going to create a simple backend api that allows us to create, edit, and delete blog posts using the hapijs framework and the menternship-utils-hapi package
+In this tutorial we are going to create a simple backend api that allows us to create, edit, and delete blog posts using the hapijs framework and the menternship-utils-hapi package.
+To see the finished project, just checkout the finished branch.

 ## Initialize Project